devYaoYH/cgPostMortem/Tororo_extras.md

                 actions_depth += 1
                 expanded_nodes = 0
             expanded_nodes += 1
             # ...
-Search Node update, visited etc...
+Generate actions, update visited etc...
 Same as before #
             # Layers are now for each depth of actions instead of day as before
             # Make sure to push into the correct pq (day_pq on WAIT, action_pq otherwise)
     return v[sorted(last_layer, key=lambda s: playout(s), reverse=True)[0]] # highest-scoring
 ```

 That's it!
-Can't help but be slightly disappointed I didn't work this out during the contest time and lost \~40 positions due to this inappropriate application of the beam over entire DAYS instead of ACTIONS.
+Can't help but be slightly disappointed I didn't work this out during contest time and lost \~40 positions due to this inappropriate application of the beam over entire DAYS instead of ACTIONS.

 *note* We still have comparator for State object sort by actions then tie-break with evaluation function.
 This allows for the single pq within each day over multiple action depths, otherwise, we would require a new pq each layer which might be faster still since we avoid popping out the excess pruned nodes...